-We have treated many children at our surgery over the years, and our office has always made their visit a pleasant one.
+We have treated many children at our surgery over the years, and our dental office has always made their visit a pleasant one.
 Our young patients are greeted with a fun and stress-free environment.

 Our number one priority is to make sure that the child adopts good dental habits from an early stage.
 This will ensure they ensure excellent dental hygiene throughout their lifetime.